simphotonics/generic_reader/README.md

 ```
 In order to retrieve a constant value of type `User` one has to retrieve its components of type  `int`, `Name`, and `Age` first.

-[GenericReader] provides a systematic method of retrieving constant values of arbitrary type.

 ## Usage